sameer7483/LeetCode/README.md

 # LeetCode
-This repo will contain all the problem that i have solved in leetcode.
+This repo contains all the problem that i have solved in leetcode.